AnnedeGeus01/AnnedeGeus01.github.io/README.md

     PhysicsSystem* mPhysicsSystem = nullptr;                           // The physics system that simulates the world };
 ```
 - Represents the system responsible for handling physics.
-Inherits from *System*, in my case, but depending on what ECS you are working with, you need to derive from the appropriate system.
+Inherits from *System*, which makes it inherit all of the properties that a system needs.
 - The **Initialize** function is responsible for setting up the Jolt physics system.
 It takes a Boolean parameter *gravity* to determine whether gravity is enabled.
 In the function it sets up things like the gravity, if it is on, and it sets up limitations, like the temporary allocator, the maximum amount of bodies, how many mutexes (a mutex is like a lock used in computer programming to make sure that only one part of the program can access or modify specific data at a time, preventing conflicts when multiple things try to use that data simultaneously), the maximum amount of body pairs that can be queued at a time and the maximum size of the constraint buffer.
 It then creates a physics system and initializes it, and lastly it creates a body interface which is the main way of interacting with bodies in the physics system.
-While profiling i tested if it makes a big difference in performance if you already allocate a lot for the tempAllocator, and the max amount of bodies etc. and it does not make a difference so i hardcoded it to already have a big allocation, if it would have made a big difference, I would have made a parameter in the initialisation function so you can set it there depending on what your project needs.
+While profiling I tested if it makes a big difference in performance if you already allocate a lot for the tempAllocator, and the max amount of bodies etc. and it does not make a difference so i hardcoded it to already have a big allocation, if it would have made a big difference, I would have made a parameter in the initialisation function so you can set it there depending on what your project needs.
 If you do go over this limit, in initializing before running it, it will break at an error code Jolt made tell you that too many bodies have been created.
-On the other hand, if you create too many shapes while already running, it seems that jolt takes care of it by just removing some shapes, you can see this by them falling throuhg the floor:
+On the other hand, if you create too many shapes while already running, it seems that jolt takes care of it by just removing some shapes, you can see this by them falling through the floor:
 ![allocatingTooMany](https://github.com/AnnedeGeus01/AnnedeGeus01.github.io/assets/144111374/9e945638-527b-4f4b-8009-7f35e1aec124)
 - The **Update** function is made to be called each frame to update the physics simulation.
 It iterates over entities that have both a *Transform* and a *JoltBody* component, updating their positions and rotations based on the physics simulation, this allows for a nice synchronization between the ECS and the physics simulation.
 - Functions like **createBox**, **createSphere**, and **createConvexHull** make the process of creating entities with physics bodies easier.
 They handle the creation of both the *Transform* and *joltPhysics::JoltBody* components for the specified shapes.
 For me I use a mesh renderer to create my physics body, but all you need is the set of points that the mesh has, and pass it into the function and that way you can get the shape, I just chose to do this since this saves me space and extra work in the main, and it is just done each time in the create function itself.